infinum/rails-handbook/API/Intro.md

 APIs are sets of defined protocols enabling applications to communicate with other systems, that can also be applications.
 In the context of the Web, APIs are a way for Web clients (browsers, mobile apps, terminals, servers, and other platforms) to communicate with Web servers.

-Our APIs use the HTTP protocol and are usually in JSON format, but if necessary we might implement file uploads, XML or something else the project requires.
+Our APIs use the HTTP protocol and are usually in JSON format, but if necessary, we might implement file uploads, XML or something else the project requires.

 The following chapters provide information on our practices regarding JSON APIs.
 Although some gems are mentioned throughout, primary focus is on aspects surrounding API design and delivery.

 ## API design principles

 Before talking about specific topics like authentication and pagination, we should outline a set of principles all APIs should follow.
-Since it's challenging to understand generic definitions, all of the principles will be introduced with an example showing what happens when they're *not* followed, to try to illustrate the importance of following it.
+Since it's challenging to understand generic definitions, all of the principles will be introduced with an example showing what happens when they're *not* followed to try to illustrate the importance of following them.

 *Note*: all of the examples below are inspired by situations developers have been in when dealing with terrible APIs.